 Uses for Bambusa vulgaris ‘Vittata’

 Vittata is a relatively large and interesting specimen to look at, but it is not the most useful variety of bamboo to work with.
 As a building material, the culms are not quite straight enough to create a proper, permanent structure.
 However, they do have a good size and wall thickness, making them quite strong.
 So for something simple and temporary, Vittata is sometimes the best option.
-Also because it is so widely available in many areas.
+Also, because it is so widely available in many areas.

 Keep in mind, the stripes will fade once the bamboo poles are dried.
 So that feature will not be carried over into any products or structures made from Vittata or any other stripe bamboo species.
 Also, because it takes root so easily, you have to be careful when building.
 It can happen that a simple bamboo shed made from Bambusa vulgaris, when not thoroughly dried and treated, will establish new roots.
 Next thing you know, you have fresh branches growing out of the walls and beams.

-Also, the fibers of Vittata are not perfectly straight the way you find in Moso bamboo for example, so products like toothpicks also do not work perfectly well.
+Also, the fibers of Vittata are not perfectly straight, the way you find in Moso bamboo, for example, so products like toothpicks also do not work perfectly well.
 Still, the thick culms and thick walls are loaded with biomass, so this species can be used for pulp, to make paper products, or charcoal, which is a hot commodity in the global south.

 Vulgaris bamboo projects around the world

 In Ghana, the Good Roll processes about 100 tons of vulgaris a day to make pulp for toilet paper.
-They are in the process of expanding their operations to open more factories in 2025, and will sell their pulp for other applications, like packaging paper, etc. It seems that they have overcome the logistical challenge of harvesting vulgaris from the wild, which is not easy as it grows in dense jungles, steep river beds, and snake-infested clumps.
+They are in the process of expanding their operations to open more factories in 2025, and will sell their pulp for other applications, like packaging paper, etc. It seems that they have overcome the logistical challenge of harvesting vulgaris from the wild, which is not as easy as it grows in dense jungles, steep river beds, and snake-infested clumps.

 In Puerto Rico, Bio-Restorative is clearing the waterways and turning all the invasive Vulgaris into biochar.
 This project helps restore the native habitat of the island while also producing a rich, valuable soil additive.